AshFoster/pontoon-game/README.md

 - __Game Menu__

     - The game menu is shown during actual gameplay.
-It displays the players current hand and its current value.
+It displays the player's current hand and its current value.
 It also gives the user 3 options: to add another card to their hand, to stick with what they've got, or to quit.
     - Its purpose is to show the user what their hand is, its value, and to allow the user to choose what they'd like to do next.

         ![Game Menu](assets/images/game-menu.JPG)

 - __End Round Screen__

-    - This shown at the end of each round.
+    - This is shown at the end of each round.
 It also displays the player's hand and its value.
-Beneath, it lets the player know what their score for the round was, their cumlative score so far, and let's them know that they can now continue to the next round.
+Beneath, it lets the player know what their score for the round was, their cumulative score so far, and lets them know that they can now continue to the next round.
     - Its purpose is to update the user on how they did during the round.

         ![End Round Screen](assets/images/end-round.JPG)